-Ever book a rental car in Florida?
-If so, you've seen a pervasive "Florida Rental Car Surcharge" of $2 per day.
-This state-specific surcharge is in addition to all the various taxes and fees we ordinarily see on rentals and the purpose of the tax is in the name.
-It's a surcharge on rental cars for the State of Florida's benefit (in more ways than one).
-And it's a pretty hefty financial benefit -- we're talking $175 million annually in revenue, $2 at a time.
-So what's this fee and how is it used?
+If you've ever rented a car in Florida, you may have noticed a pervasive Florida Rental Car Surcharge of $2 per day.
+This state-specific surcharge is in addition to the various taxes and fees you ordinarily see on rentals.
+For the State of Florida, it amounts to a pretty hefty annual haul of $175 million in revenue, accrued $2 at a time.

-The Florida Rental Car Surcharge is $2 per day on the first 30 days of a rental, except when a user decides to use a car-sharing service like Zipcar for less than 24 hours.
-After 24 hours, both groups are treated (read, punished) equally at the $2 per day.
-And Florida law requires that the rental car companies charge sales tax on the $2 per day Florida fee.
+The Florida Rental Car Surcharge is levied at a rate of $2 per day for the first 30 days of a rental.
+This fee doesn't apply if you're using a car-sharing service like Zipcar for less than 24 hours.
+After 24 hours, though, Zipcar renters are charged at the same $2 per day.To add insult to injury, Florida law requires that rental car companies charge sales tax on the $2 per day Florida fee.

 Florida Local and Airport Taxes for Rental Cars

 Aside from the state sales and tourism taxes, Florida cities and localities can levy rental car surcharges.
 In addition, airports can and do levy all sorts of additional charges, which can often increase the total cost of the car rental significantly.

 For example, every car rented at Orlando International Airport carries a $2.50 a day tax, bringing the total of rental car surcharges to $4.50 per day plus 6 percent sales tax.

 The Toll Road Gotcha for Florida Car Rentals